ThePix/PixieRPG/README.md

-ShatteredSkies is (potentially) a fantasy worlds for a game I am created.
+This is (potentially) a fantasy worlds for a game I am created.

+The rules are written, the embryo of a world exists.